WeblateOrg/weblate/docs/admin/auth.rst

 connect your code with this signal.
 Doing this inside your settings file can cause problems, therefore it's suggested to put it:

-- in your app config's `ready <https://docs.djangoproject.com/en/stable/ref/applications/#django.apps.AppConfig.ready>`_ method (Django 1.7 and higher)
+- in your app config's :py:meth:`django:django.apps.AppConfig.ready` method (Django 1.7 and higher)
 - at the end of your :file:`models.py` file (Django 1.6 and lower)
 - in the project's :file:`urls.py` file (when no models exist)